purescript/purescript-ordered-collections/README.md

 map :: forall k a b. (a -> b) -> Map k a -> Map k b
 ```

+Apply a function to the values in a map

 #### `size`